Kozea/Radicale/setup.md

 ## Storage

 Data is stored in the folder `/var/lib/radicale/collections`.
-The path can be changed with the foloowing configuration:
+The path can be changed with the following configuration:

 ```ini
 [storage]